DOH-koh-suh-HEX-uh-en-OH-ik AS-id

 Upper limit: No established UL; combined EPA+DHA up to 5g/day considered safe by EFSA.
 FDA GRAS at up to 3g/day from supplements

 GI upset, fishy burps, potential increased bleeding risk.
-DHA alone (without EPA) did not reduce CVD events in STRENGTH trial and may mildly increase LDL cholesterol at high doses
+Combined EPA+DHA (omega-3-carboxylic acids) did not reduce CVD events in the STRENGTH trial and may mildly increase LDL cholesterol at high doses

 60-80% in triglyceride form; higher in phospholipid form (krill oil, egg phospholipids)